rvt123/Multilabel_NER_LexGLUE/README.md

 ## Part 2: Named Entity Recognition

-Different algorithms could be employed for Named Entity Recognition ranging from spacy, fine tuned models and some models could also be fine tuned based on ou data.
-Spacy is easiest of all so it was used to find NER on the test samples.
-Spacy has many NER entities which we don't require so those entites were filtered to LOCATION and DATE as specified and visualised using dispacy.
+Different algorithms could be employed for Named Entity Recognition ranging from spacy to fine-tuned models, and we could even fine-tune some models based on our data.
+Spacy is the easiest, so it was used to find NER on the test samples.
+Spacy has many NER entities we don't require, so those entities were filtered to LOCATION and DATE as specified and visualised using displacy.

 <img src="https://github.com/rvt123/HM_Data_Science/blob/main/Images/dispacy.jpg" width="50%" height="50%">